thomasjo/thomasjo.github.io/blog/_posts/2010-12-09-why-i-love-ruby.md

 usually stop and go "What?
 That cannot possibly be safe?
 How do you guarantee that X does what X usually does?"
 The answer is that you don't, but why do you need it to?
-As long as you don't fundamentally alter (which I would interject might be correct in some scenarios) built-in types and so on, what is the problem of changing the behaviour to better suit the tasks at hand?
+As long as you don't fundamentally alter (which I would interject might be correct in some scenarios) built-in types and so on, what is the problem of changing the behavior to better suit the tasks at hand?
 Are you really willing to trade freedom for security?
-Even if that freedom meant you could create beautiful code and focus more solving the tasks at hand, as opposed to having "guaranteed" runtime behaviour, type safety etc?
+Even if that freedom meant you could create beautiful code and focus more solving the tasks at hand, as opposed to having "guaranteed" runtime behavior, type safety etc?
 When was the last time static type checking saved your day?
 As DHH himself said in his keynote at [RubyConf 2010](http://www.rubyconf.org/) as a response to the oft cited "Just enough rope to hang yourself with" comment; "Should we outlaw rope, just because people can hang themselves